rakamoviz/infixCalc/README.md

 ## scratchpad_promise.js & scratchpad_rxjs.js
 These two files provide examples of how to use the module.
 There are two functions, **calculate** and **calculatePromise**.
 If it is preferred to use Promise or async/await, use *calculatePromise*.
 Otherwise, use *calculate*, which returns an *Observable* ([https://rxjs-dev.firebaseapp.com/guide/observable](https://rxjs-dev.firebaseapp.com/guide/observable)), which you can attach a subscriber to.

+## To-dos / improvements
+1. Improve test coverage.
+Currently still missing test cases for some functions in helper.js, namely: fractionalCalculation, greatestCommonDenominator, leastCommonMultiplication, and normalizeStringNumber.
+Some existing test files (e.g.: formatMixedNumber.js) is also missing a few test cases.

+2. Provide unit tests for parseOperand, processToken, createInfixTokenStream, buildPostfix, and createPostfixTokenStream.
+They are all functions defined currently in index.js.
+Currently the only function defined in index.js that has test cases is "calculate".
+This function "calculate" is the only one to be exported (for client's use) by this module.
+Therefore, to enable unit testings of the aforementioned functions, they need to be refactored out to its own file.
+Could be into existing helper.js, or a new file.
+Testing function that returns or manipulate Observable, such as createInfixTokenStream, takes special techniques (?), which can be learned from this article for instance: https://chrisnoring.gitbooks.io/rxjs-5-ultimate/content/testing.html